Your First Go Program: A Gentle Introduction to "Hello, World!"

 package main

-declaration.
+Every Go program must start with a package declaration.
 A package is a way of organizing Go code, much like libraries or modules in other languages.

-is a special declaration that indicates this file belongs to an executable program.
-Go programs that you can run directly (like our "Hello, World!" example) must always be part of themain
+package mainis a special declaration that indicates this file belongs to an executable program.
+Go programs that you can run directly (like our "Hello, World!" example) must always be part of themainpackage.- If you were writing a reusable library or module, you would declare a different package name (e.g.,

-package myutils
+package myutils).

 import "fmt"